idb-project/the-idb/doc/INSTALL-UBUNTU-1604.md

 * the password can be generated with `slappasswd -h {SSHA} -s somepassword`
 * configure the LDAP access in /opt/the-idb/config/application.yml
+* for further infos on the user handling see ldap-and-usermanagement.md

+Be aware that without configuring

 ## create an user and group